The Immortality Key

 If these sacraments survived for thousands of years in our remote prehistory, from the Stone Age to the Ancient Greeks, did they also survive into the age of Jesus?
 Was the Eucharist of the earliest Christians, in fact, a psychedelic Eucharist?

 With an unquenchable thirst for evidence, Muraresku takes the reader on his twelve-year global hunt for proof.
 He tours the ruins of Greece with its government archaeologists.
 He gains access to the hidden collections of the Louvre Museum to show the continuity from pagan to Christian wine.
-He unravels the Ancient Greek of the New Testament with the world’s most controversial priest.
+He unravels the Ancient Greek of the New Testament with a Catholic priest.
 He spelunks into the catacombs under the streets of Rome to decipher the lost symbols of Christianity’s oldest monuments.
 He breaches the secret archives of the Vatican to unearth manuscripts never before translated into English.
 And with leads from the archaeological chemists at the University of Pennsylvania and the Massachusetts Institute of Technology, he unveils the first scientific data for the ritual use of psychedelic drugs in classical antiquity.

 The Immortality Key reconstructs the suppressed history of women consecrating a forbidden, drugged Eucharist that was later banned by the Church Fathers.
 Women who were then targeted as witches during the Inquisition, when Europe’s sacred pharmacology largely disappeared.
-If the scientists of today have resurrected this technology, then Christianity is in crisis.
-Unless it returns to its roots.